Indiana Audubon 2022 Costa Rica Tour- FULL

 - All entrance fees to reserves and national parks, including Tarcoles boat tour.

 - Standard lunch and dinner tips for restaurant wait staff.

 - Tips for hotel staff, bird guides and driver, are not included.

 - Medical expenses, prescription drugs and other items of personal use.

 - Additional tours offered in hotels (Spa, massage, etc.)

 - Alcoholic beverages, cigarettes and anything else not listed on the menus of restaurants.

 - Any other expense or extra tour not listed as included above

 Trip limit is 10 participants max.
-Only two spots left!
+THIS TRIP IS CURRENTLY FULL.
+Inquire for the waiting list.
 Prices are based on double occupancy.
 All IAS international trips require proof of COVID vaccination prior to the trip departure through 2022.
 For more information or to register, contact Brad Bumgardner at [email protected] A $500 deposit/person is required for reservation.

 $3,125 per person IAS Member. $3,245 per person non-IAS Member.